needle-mirror/com.unity.addressables/Documentation~/LoadingAddressableAssets.md

 The remaining parameters of the method correspond to those used with the Unity Engine [SceneManager.LoadSceneAsync] method:

 * __loadMode__: whether to add the loaded Scene into the current Scene or to unload and replace the current Scene.
+* __loadSceneParameters__: includes loadMode in addition to localPhysicsMode, used when loading the Scene to specify whether a 2D and/or 3D physics Scene should be created
 * __activateOnLoad__: whether to activate the scene as soon as it finishes loading or to wait until you call the SceneInstance object's [ActivateAsync] method.
 Corresponds to the [AsyncOperation.allowSceneActivation] option.
 Defaults to true.
 * __priority__: the priority of the AsyncOperation used to load the Scene.
 Corresponds to the [AsyncOperation.priority] option.
 Defaults to 100.